PhuVinh-Creator/PhuVinh-Creator/README.md

 ## Hi, I'm Vinh but you can call me Steven!
 I like both names.

-🦉 I'm currently pursuing a Master Degree in Business Analytics which is a big milestone for my professional development,
+🦉 I'm currently pursuing Master Degree in Business Analytics which is a big milestone for my professional development,

 🎯 I have 3 years working eperiences in Data Analysis, Marketing Analysis, and Digital Marketing,